 - Defrost your car and keep a bottle of anti-free in your vehicle - ice can be very dangerous.

-Please be careful on the roads this Autumn.
-Remember to keep your speed down and ensure your vehicle is properly maintained.
-Be prepared for other road users, and it's vital that your car is defrosted before you set off.vehicles, the changing weather and animals on the road as well to make sure you get home safely.
+Please be careful on the roads this autumn.
+Remember to keep your speed down, drive safely and ensure your vehicle is properly maintained.
+Be prepared for other vehicles, the changing weather and animals on the road as well to make sure you get home safely.